GeoSensorWebLab/bera-sensorthings-dashboard/README.markdown

-# Simple STA Dashboard
+# BERA SensorThings API Dashboard

-A basic dashboard for SensorThings.
+A dashboard for viewing SensorThings data for the [BERA Project](http://www.bera-project.org).
+It is a fork of the [Simple STA Dashboard](https://github.com/GeoSensorWebLab/sensorthings-dashboard) with additional info for the BERA project.

 ## Requirements